ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- 1 beseech thee, not as though 1
+thee, not as though 1
 wrote a new commandment unto thee,
 but that which we had from the . begin­
 ning, that we love one another.&quot; &#x27; &#x27; j